Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - Azure Cache for Redis - In memory datastorage
 - **Authorization options**
     - Azure active directory - most secure
     - Access keys - easiest, but less secure - These are unique to a storage account - downside: they grant access to the entire storage account not just a particular service.
-You can access the keys at `storage account || access keys` - You can manage the storage accounts using **Azure storage explorer**
+You can access the keys at `storage account || access keys` - You can manage the storage accounts using **Azure storage explorer**.
+The keys link the storage explorer on your computer to the storage account to Azure
     - Creating shared access signatures - authorizing service, time bound access